 - Technical Guidance 1: Environmental Impact Assessment and Technical Assessment Terms of Reference (PDF)

-- These Terms of Reference (TOR) are intended for proponents of major mine projects applying for an effluent discharge permit under the Environmental Management Act (EMA).
-This document outlines the information requirements of the Technical Assessment Report (TAR), with particular emphasis on the environmental impact assessment (EIA) normally required as part of the application.
+- These Terms of Reference are intended for proponents of major mine projects applying for an effluent discharge permit under the EMA.
+This document outlines the information requirements of the Technical Assessment Report (TAR), with particular emphasis on the Environmental Impact Assessment (EIA) normally required as part of the application.

 - Technical Guidance 2: Information Requirements Table (PDF)

-- Technical Guidance 3: Developing a Mining Erosion and Sediment Control Plan (PDF)
+- Technical Guidance 3: Develop a Mining Erosion and Sediment Control Plan (PDF)

-- This document has been prepared to help mining companies develop sound practices for erosion and sediment control so that when they are implemented, they will contribute to compliance with the Environmental Management Act and protection of the environment.
+- This document has been prepared to help mining companies develop sound practices for erosion and sediment control, so that when they are implemented they will contribute to compliance and protection of the environment.
 The information provided in this document is intended to help users exercise their professional judgment in developing site-specific management strategies.
-The reader is encouraged to consult the various erosion and sediment control guidelines that are available for specific erosion and sediment control methods to use when preparing the site specific mine permit application.
+The reader is encouraged to consult the various erosion and sediment control guidelines available for specific control methods to use when preparing the site specific mine permit application.

-- User Guide: Best Management Practices for Developing a Mining Erosion and Sediment Control Plan (PDF)
+- Companion document - User Guide for Developing a Mining Erosion and Sediment Control Plans (PDF)

 - Technical Guidance 4: Annual Reporting Under the Environmental Management Act (PDF)

-- This guidance document summarizes the Ministry of Environment & Climate Change Strategy's (ENV) expectations for annual reports submitted by mining companies operating in B.C.
+- This guidance document summarizes the expectations for annual reports submitted by mining companies operating in B.C.
 It also recommends a reporting format that makes it easy for the reader to recognize both compliance issues and environmental concerns.
-Sections 3, 4, and 5 can be used as a guide to developing a table of contents for an annual report.
-Annual reports submitted for the 2015 calendar year and onward should follow this document.
-However, this guidance does not replace or alter the legal requirements of any permit, approval or regulation issued under provisions of the EMA.
+Sections 3, 4, and 5 can be used as a guide for developing the table of contents in an annual report.
+Annual reports submitted from 2015 onward should follow this document.
+This guidance does not replace or alter the legal requirements of any permit, approval or regulation issued under provisions of the EMA.

-- Technical Guidance 6: Water and Air Baseline Monitoring Guidance Document For Mine Proponents and Operators (PDF)
+- Technical Guidance 6: Water and Air Baseline Monitoring Guidance For Mine Proponents and Operators (PDF)

-- The ENV Water and Air Baseline Monitoring Guidance Document outlines and defines the baseline study requirements and information considerations necessary to propose a mineral development project in B.C.
-Information requirements for geology/geochemistry, meteorology and air quality, surficial hydrology, hydrogeology, water quality (physical and chemical parameters, aquatic sediments, tissue residues, and aquatic life), fish and fish habitat, and initial environmental impact assessment are covered, focusing on the collection, analysis, interpretation, and submission of baseline information as part of a proposal to develop a mining project in British Columbia.
-By providing these requirements to the proponent early in the project evaluation stage, the ENV’s goal is to ensure effective study design, information collection, and data usage/interpretation that will assist in both the initial project evaluation and throughout the development, operation, and closure of a mine.
+- This guidance document outlines and defines the baseline study requirements and information considerations necessary to propose a mineral development project in B.C.
+Information requirements for geology/geochemistry, meteorology and air quality, surficial hydrology, hydrogeology, water quality (physical and chemical parameters, aquatic sediments, tissue residues, and aquatic life), fish and fish habitat, and initial environmental impact assessment are covered, focusing on the collection, analysis, interpretation, and submission of baseline information as part of a proposal to develop a mining project in B.C.
+By providing these requirements early in the project evaluation stage, the Province's goal is to ensure effective study design, information collection, and data usage/interpretation that will assist in both the initial project evaluation and throughout the development, operation, and closure of a mine.